celer-network/goCeler-oss/tools/osp-cli/README.md

 * `-intendsettle -cid [channel ID]`: intend unilaterally settle a channel
 * `-confirmsettle -cid [channel ID]`: confirm unilaterally settle a channel
-* `-intendsettle -batchfile [file with a list of channel IDs]`: intend unilaterally settle a list of channels
+* `-intendsettle -file [file with a list of channel IDs]`: intend unilaterally settle a list of channels
-* `-confirmsettle -batchfile [file with a list of channel IDs]`: confirm unilaterally settle a list of channels
+* `-confirmsettle -file [file with a list of channel IDs]`: confirm unilaterally settle a list of channels
 * `-intendwithdraw -cid [channel ID] -amount [amount]`: intend unilaterally withdraw from a channel
 * `-confirmwithdraw -cid [channel ID]`: confirm unilaterally withdraw from a channel